Androz2091/discord-player/packages/discord-player/README.md

 });
 ```

-> Note: the above option is only used when ytdl-core is being used.
-Follow [this instruction](https://github.com/play-dl/play-dl/blob/1ae7ba8fcea8b93293af5de9e19eca3c2a491804/instructions/README.md) for play-dl.
+> Note: The above option is also passed to `ytdl-core` but not `play-dl`.
+Follow [this instruction](https://github.com/play-dl/play-dl/blob/1ae7ba8fcea8b93293af5de9e19eca3c2a491804/instructions/README.md) for play-dl config.

 ### Use custom proxies